Cyfarthfa Castle Museum & Art Gallery

 This is the biggest and arguably the most impressive castle in a country that isn’t short of an ancient monument or two.
 Just a short drive from Cardiff, Caerphilly Castle is surrounded by an elaborate collection of moats and islands and was renovated during the 19th century under the instruction of industrial magnate the third Marquess Of Bute.
 Unfortunately, history doesn’t record whether he was a keen water skier.

-Sultan the Pit Pony
+Sultan the Pit Pony and Parc Penallta, Caerphilly

 Blaenavon Ironworks offers a real step back in time to the height of the industrial revolution.
 This was the setting for an ingenious multi-furnace ironworks established toward the end of the 18th century, resulting in Wales becoming the most important steel-making producer in the world.
+Here, you can explore the fascinating authentically furnished Stack Square cottages, and see the ruined furnaces and foundry remains.